fromsergio/obsidian-resources/README.md

 # obsidian-resources

-These are the templates I use and talk about on my [videos](www.youtube.com/fromsergio).
+These are the templates and resources I use and talk about on my [videos](www.youtube.com/fromsergio).

+I will be continuously updating this repo :)